a20willa/Examensarbete2023/readme.md

 ## NodeJS
 This project uses NodeJS as the server to host the application and the databases.
-Therefore, it will need to be installed.
-After installing NodeJS, open a terminal and cd to the root folder of this respotory, then install dependencies using:
+Therefore, it will need to be installed, which can be done with `sudo apt install nodejs`.
+You also need to have npm, so install it using `sudo apt install npm`.
+After installing NodeJS and npm, open a terminal and cd to the root folder of this respotory, then install dependencies using:
 ```
 > npm i
 ```